-This Chili recipe is so delicious, it will not disappoint even the pickiest eaters.
-Of course it will not disappoint, it’s made with bacon, ground beef, vegetables, beans, and tasty combination of spices to make chili seasoning.
+This Chili recipe is so delicious, made with bacon, ground beef, vegetables, beans, and a perfect combination of spices to make chili seasoning.
 This perfectly comforting and classic dish makes a great weekend dinner.
 Make a big batch of it because chili is even better reheated than it is freshly made.

 Chili is also a great dish to serve at football parties and my Boozy Chili is a perfect choice for that.
 Turkey Chili is a great healthy option for a protein loaded and lean dinner.
 No matter what chili you make, don’t forget to serve some homemade cornbread with it.